Cascading/cascading-jdbc/cascading-jdbc-redshift/README.md

 Before proceding with the tutorial you should verify your Redshift setup is complete and accessible using the "psql" tool to log in to Redshift and should run a basic EMR job to confirm that your
 EMR setup is valid.

-### Setting AWS Credentials For Example Code
+### Set AWS Credentials

-Since redshift reads the data initially from S3, you have to provide a valid aws access-key/secret-key combination.
+Since Redshift reads the data initially from S3, you have to provide a valid aws access-key/secret-key combination.
 There are multiple options to do that:

-- put them in the redshift-protocol.properties file as `awsAccessKey` and `awsSecretKey`
+- Put them in the redshift-protocol.properties file as `awsAccessKey` and `awsSecretKey`
-- set them as the environment variables `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`
+- Set them as the environment variables `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`
-- put them in the your `mapred-site.xml` file as `fs.s3n.awsAccessKeyId` and `fs.s3n.awsSecretAccessKey`
+- Put them in the your `mapred-site.xml` file as `fs.s3n.awsAccessKeyId` and `fs.s3n.awsSecretAccessKey`

 If you are running your jobs on Amazon EMR, the credentials will be in the job-conf and will automatically be picked up from there.

-### Running in Cascading Example Code
+### Example: Running Redshift in Cascading

 An example with Cascading to sink data to Redshift, coping data from one Redshift table to another, and extracting data from Redshift to S3-backed HFS.
-Before running this code, make sure that you have set up AWS and that you have installed the [EMR Command Line Tools](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-cli-install.html)
+Before running this code, make sure that you have set up AWS and that you have installed the [EMR Command Line Tools](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-cli-install.html).

 The file SampleFlow.java contains three flows to demonstrate integration with Cascading and Cascading's HFS Tap.
 You can compile the code and launch an EMR instance by running: